saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Parallel processing is not yet available in sequences (check latest Kotlin version).

 ### Build tools in Kotlin
-- We can use Kotlin with:
-- Command line, Ant(build tool), IntelliJ Idea, Eclipse, Maven, Gradle
+- We can use Kotlin with command line, Ant(build tool), IntelliJ Idea, Eclipse, Maven, Gradle.

 ### Running a Kotlin program
 - Kotlin program file extension is `.kt`, after compilation it becomes `...Kt.class`